VolodymyrMamaevsky/Metinvest-task/README.md

 ---

 ## **API Endpoints**
-- You can use Postman to make requests
+- You can use Postman or Swagger to make requests

 ### **1. Get Total Expenses for Inventory Over a Period**